 Step 2.
-Install the Steam Installer, this installer will help you install the Steam application.
+Install the Steam Installer; this installer will help install the Steam application.

 sudo add-apt-repository multiverse sudo apt install steam-installer

-The output should look similar to below screenshot.
+The output should look similar to the below screenshot.

 Step 3.
-Once the Steam installer has installed, open your applications from the bottom left panel and search for Steam then open it to run the Steam installer.
+Once the Steam installer has been installed, open your applications from the bottom left panel and search for Steam, then open it to run the Steam installer.

 Step 4.
 When you run the Steam installer, the necessary Steam package will be downloaded and installed by Steam.